Tutoring: Effectiveness

 Research supports the literature that students who seek and receive tutoring services outperformed their counterparts.
 However, private tutoring is not always effective in raising academic achievement; and in some schools students commonly skip classes or sleep through lessons because they are tired after excessive external study.
 This means that the shadow system can make regular schooling less efficient.

 In many countries, individuals can become tutors without training.
 In some countries, including Cambodia, Georgia, Kazakhstan, Lao PDR, and Tajikistan, the pattern of classroom teachers supplementing their incomes by tutoring students after school hours is more a necessity than a choice, as many teachers’ salaries hover close to the poverty line.

 In South Korea, the number of private tutors expanded roughly 7.1% annually on average from 2001 to 2006, and by 2009 the sector was the largest employer of graduates from the humanities and social sciences.

 Teachers who spend more time focusing on private lessons than regular classes can cause greater inefficiencies in the mainstream school system.
 Situations in which teachers provide extra private lessons for pupils for whom they are already responsible in the public system can lead to corruption, particularly when teachers deliberately teach less in their regular classes in order to promote the market for private lessons.

-When private tutoring is provided by well trained tutor however the effects can be dramatic, with pupils improving performance by two standard deviations.
-See also Bloom's 2 Sigma Problem.
+When private tutoring is provided by well trained tutor however the effects can be dramatic, with pupils improving performance by two standard deviations, a result known as Bloom's 2 sigma problem.